Ride It (Jay Sean song): Music video

 The video for the single was shot on 12 August 2007 in the central London nightclub Mo*Vida.
 On 28 September 2007, the video was exclusively available to watch on 3G mobile handsets and on 9 October 2007 was officially released to the internet by 2Point9 Records.
-The new video featured Jay Sean with a new style after being out of the limelight for nearly three and a half years.
+The new video featured Sean with a new style after being out of the limelight for nearly three and a half years.

 On 28 September 2007, the video was exclusively available to watch on 3G mobile handsets.
 A clip of the video was added to the 2Point9 YouTube Channel on 29 September 2007.

 By 9 October 2007, the full video was added onto the 2Point9 YouTube Channel.
 The video premiered on The Box and other music channels in December.
-It starts off with Jay Sean arriving outside a club, the video is interspersed with a scene of Jay in a dark hallway.
+It starts off with Sean arriving outside a club, the video is interspersed with a scene of Jay in a dark hallway.
 He flirts with a woman played by the British Victoria's Secret model, Anara Atanes and then a dance ensues, the video ends with the girl arriving by his side.